Karanvir Sharma

-Karanvir Sharma (born 18 September 1985) is an Indian actor who predominantly works in Hindi films and television productions.
+Karanvir Sharma is an Indian actor who predominantly works in Hindi films and television productions.
 He is best known for his role as Shaurya Sabherwal in Star Plus's romantic drama series Shaurya Aur Anokhi Ki Kahani.

 Career

 He debuted with the film Sadda Adda.
 Other film roles include Zid (2014), Azhar (2016), and Shaadi Mein Zaroor Aana (2017).
 He made his television debut with Colors TV's 24.
 He later featured in Siyaasat, Girl in the City Chapter 2 and Haq Se.
 In 2018, he played the role of Nagarjuna Kutty in the SAB TV's Mangalam Dangalam.
 He came into prominence through his portrayal of Shaurya Sabherwal in StarPlus's Shaurya Aur Anokhi Ki Kahani.
 He was seen playing a lawyer in the 2022 Bollywood movie "A Thursday" opposite "Yami Gautam".